ExoHub-io/RCF-Plugins/README.md

 # Lucide Support
 > You wanna use .svg from lucide cdn?
-Press below to install<br>
 ```bash
 node upy.js install lucideSupport
 ```